Normal cones corresponding to credal sets of lower probabilities: Introduction

 \section{Introduction}

-Applications of mathematical models involving probabilities often suffer from insufficient evidence to support a single model.
-Sticking with classical models consequently requires imposing unwarranted assumptions, leading to unreliable results.
-The lack of evidence in probabilistic models is frequently described as uncertainty or imprecision.
-While uncertainty can be understood as a general concept tackled via probabilistic models, imprecision is the term that more explicitly describes situations that no particular probabilistic model can adequately describe.
-The theories of imprecise probabilities have been developed to provide methods capable of dealing with such probabilistic models and produce the outputs where the imprecision is faithfully reflected.
-The probabilistic imprecision is in most cases described with sets of probability distributions, consistent with the available information, instead of a particular precise distribution.
-The sets are represented by various types of constraints, ranging from the most general lower and upper previsions to more specific lower and upper probabilities, probability intervals, $p$-boxes, belief and possibility functions, and other models.
+The application of mathematical models involving probabilities often suffers from the lack of sufficient evidence to support a single model.
+Therefore, adherence to classical models requires unwarranted assumptions that lead to unreliable results.
+The lack of evidence in probabilistic models is often referred to as uncertainty or imprecision.
+While uncertainty can be understood as a general concept addressed by probabilistic models, imprecision is the term that explicitly describes situations that no particular probabilistic model can adequately describe.
+The theories of imprecise probabilities were developed to provide methods that can deal with such probabilistic models and produce the outputs where the imprecision is faithfully reflected.
+In most cases, probabilistic imprecision is described by sets of probability distributions that are consistent with the available information, rather than by a particular precise distribution.
+The sets are represented by various types of constraints, ranging from the most general coherent lower and upper previsions to more specific coherent lower and upper probabilities, probability intervals, $p$-boxes, belief and possibility functions, and other models.

-In recent years, methods of imprecise probabilities \cite{augustin2014introduction, bradley2019imprecise, quaeghebeur2022introduction} have been applied to various areas of probabilistic modelling, such as stochastic processes \cite{decooman-2008-a, skulj:09IJAR}, game theory \cite{miranda2018shapley, nau2011imprecise}, reliability theory \cite{coolen2004use, khakzad2019system, oberguggenberger2009classical, utkin2007imprecise, yu2016comparing}, decision theory \cite{jansen2017concepts, montes2014decision, troffaes2007decision}, financial risk theory \cite{pelessoni2003convex, vicig2008financial}, computer science \cite{abellan2018increasing, quost2018classification, utkin2019imprecise, utkin2020imprecise}, copulas \cite{dolvzan2022some, omladivc2020constructing, omladivc2020final, omladivc2020full, zhang2020quantification} and others.
+In recent years, methods of imprecise probabilities \cite{augustin2014introduction, bradley2019imprecise, quaeghebeur2022introduction} have been applied to various areas of probabilistic modelling, such as stochastic processes \cite{decooman-2008-a, skulj:09IJAR}, game theory \cite{miranda2018shapley, nau2011imprecise}, reliability theory \cite{coolen2004use, khakzad2019system, oberguggenberger2009classical, utkin2007imprecise, yu2016comparing}, decision theory \cite{JANSEN2018112, montes2014decision, troffaes2007decision}, financial risk theory \cite{pelessoni2003convex, vicig2008financial}, computer science \cite{abellan2018increasing, quost2018classification, utkin2019imprecise, utkin2020imprecise}, copulas \cite{dolvzan2022some, omladivc2020constructing, omladivc2020final, omladivc2020full, zhang2020quantification} and others.